OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.16.0.rst

 individual contributors on the OpenLMIS codebase.
 If anyone who contributed in GitHub is missing, please contact the Community Manager.

-Thanks to the Malawi implementation team who has continued to contribute a number of changes that have global shared benefit.

 Further Resources
 =================